Structure of non-negative posets of Dynkin type $\mathbb{A}_n$: Main results

-In the case~\ref{thm:a:main:crkbiggeri:prf:i} the poset $J$ is principal, i.e., $\crk_J=1$, which contradicts the assumption that $J$ is a corank $2$ poset.
+In the case~\ref{thm:a:main:crkbiggeri:prf:i}, the poset $I$ is principal, i.e., $m=n-1$, which contradicts the assumption.
 Now, we show that the same goes for~\ref{thm:a:main:crkbiggeri:prf:ii}.
-Without loss of generality, we may assume that $\CH(J)$ has a shape
+Without loss of generality, we may assume that the Hasse digraph $\CH(I)$ has the following form